miamuso/Kraken/README.md

  ## Additional Features
  The additional features outside the design brief that I added were:
   ### 1.)
 Stamps
    I added a JavaScript function that loops through an array of svg images and when the user clicks, it adds the svg image like a stamp to the page.
-When the user scroll, the 'stamp' disappears.
+When the user scrolls, the 'stamp' disappears.

    ### 2.)
 Animation
    I added an animation of bubbles floating on the middle sections.